opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 (2D) Save for the applications referred to in Order 9, Rule 9(7) of the Rules of Court 2021, no other application may be taken out by any party in the assessment phase other than as directed at the Assessment CC or with the Court’s approval.

-### ***Convening of Assessment of Damages Court Dispute Resolution Conferences***
+### ***Convening of Assessment of Damages Court Dispute Resolution Case Conferences***

-(3) The Court will generally convene the first Assessment of Damages Court Dispute Resolution Conference (“**ADCDR**”) within 4 weeks after the filing and acceptance of the Notice of Appointment for Assessment of Damages (“**NOAD**”).
+(3) The Court will generally convene the first Assessment of Damages Court Dispute Resolution Case Conference (“**ADCDR**”) within 4 weeks after the filing and acceptance of the Notice of Appointment for Assessment of Damages (“**NOAD**”).

 (4) The Court retains the discretion to reject the filing of a NOAD when any of the following requirements are not satisfied prior to the filing of said NOAD:

 >(a) All affidavits of evidence-in-chief and/or expert reports which parties intend to rely on at the Assessment of Damages have been duly exchanged at least 5 working days before the filing of the NOAD.

->(b) The Checklist for ADCDR in [Form 10](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2010.pdf) of Appendix A1 to these Practice Directions (“**Checklist**”) has been duly completed by all legally represented parties taking part in the proceedings and filed as a supporting document to the NOAD.
+>(b) The Checklist for ADCDR CC in [Form 10](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2010.pdf) of Appendix A1 to these Practice Directions (“**Checklist**”) has been duly completed by all legally represented parties taking part in the proceedings and filed as a supporting document to the NOAD.
 (Please note that the claimant need not obtain the endorsement of unrepresented individuals/entities for the purposes of completing the Checklist.)

 >(c) The NOAD is filed within the timeline for filing as stipulated by the Court in an order or otherwise directed.